damianofalcioni/js-functions-orchestrator/README.md

-# Isomorphic orchestrator for JS functions
+# Isomorphic Orchestrator for JS/TS Functions

-This library provide a simple yet powerful, fast, secure, and extensible orchestrator for your JavaScript/Typescript functions, working both in browsers and Node/Bun/Deno, that can be used as base for your own low-code platform.
+This library provides a simple yet powerful, fast, secure, and extensible orchestrator for your JavaScript/Typescript functions, working both in browsers and Node/Bun/Deno, that can be used as base for your own low-code platform.
-The orchestration logic is defined in a simple JSON and use the power of [JSONata](https://jsonata.org/) for input/output transformation.
+The orchestration logic is defined in a simple JSON and uses the power of [JSONata](https://jsonata.org/) for input/output transformations.

 Highlights:
-- Lighweight: Full orchestration logic is ~100LoC.
+- Lighweight: The full orchestration logic is ~100 LoC.
 No dependencies except JSONata.
-- Secure: User code provided as JSONata expression do not need to be sandboxed.
+- Secure: User code provided as a JSONata expression does not need to be sandboxed.
-- Extensible: Provide your own state mangement system or additional transition logic in a format different of JSONata (TODO).
+- Extensible: You can provide your own state management system or additional transition logic other than JSONata (TODO).
-- Isomorphic: work on browser as well as on Node/Bun/Deno.
+- Isomorphic: Works in a browser as well as on Node/Bun/Deno.
 - Typescript types available.
 - Open Source (MIT).
-- 100% Code Coverage.
+- 100% code coverage.

 ## Usage